Factoring

 Falkirk Council factoring

-You are affected by factoring if you own an ex-Falkirk Council property within any of the following high rise blocks:
+If you own an ex-Falkirk Council property within any of the following high-rise blocks, Falkirk Council is your property factor:

 - Belmont Tower